Skip to main content

 Protocol summary

-Each message you send carries a context_id; the first message for a new ID (typically {"text": " ", "context_id": "...", "voice_settings": {...}}) creates the context.
+Each context message carries a context_id; the first message for a new ID creates the context and can include voice_settings.
+An empty-text message can therefore create or keep alive a context, but voice_id must be set no later than the first non-empty text message.
 Per context you can send text, flush, and close_context (with "immediate": true for barge-in); {"close_socket": true} ends everything.
-The server tags every response frame (audio, chunk_complete, word_timestamps, final, context_closed, session_closed) with the originating context_id.
+The server tags every context-specific response frame (context_created, generation_started, audio, chunk_complete, word_timestamps, final, context_closed, and per-context errors) with the originating context_id.
+The final session_closed frame is connection-wide and has no context_id; it carries total_audio_seconds across the connection.
 After each flush, a final frame (ElevenLabs is_final equivalent) signals that all audio for the flushed text has been delivered.
 The full message tables — every field of every client→server and server→client frame — live in the Text-to-Speech API reference.
-Usage is billed per context: each context_closed frame carries that context’s usage block.
+Usage is billed per context: a synthesized, billable context’s context_closed frame carries its usage block.
+A context closed before synthesis starts has no usage block.
 See Per-session usage.

 Limits